Squeezing codes: robust fluctuation-stabilized memories: Introduction and summary

-With the exception of thermally stable gauge theories (which exist only in dimensions $d\geq 3$ and lack local order parameters \cite{poulin2019self}), and the generalization of Toom's rule to different lattices given in \cite{kubica2019cellular}, Toom's rule remained the only {\it simple} known robust memory\footnote{In fact, Toom also constructed another concrete example in $2d$, defined by \cite{toom1980stable,fernandez2001non} \be s_\bfr \mt \max(\min(s_\bfr, s_{\bfr+\uvx}), \min(s_{\bfr+\uvy},s_{\bfr+\uvx+\uvy})).\ee Apart from a brief mention in \cite{ponselet2013phase}, this rule appears not to have been studied in detail, perhaps because it lacks any symmetry.
-The way it corrects errors is somewhat similar to the $\sfR$ squeezing code introduced below.} until very $2d$ constructions by one of the authors \cite{pajouheshgar2025exploring}.
+With the exception of thermally stable gauge theories (which exist only in dimensions $d\geq 3$ and lack local order parameters \cite{poulin2019self}), and the generalization of Toom's rule to different lattices given in \cite{kubica2019cellular}, Toom's rule remained the only {\it simple} known robust memory\footnote{In fact, Toom constructed another concrete example in $d=2$, defined by \cite{toom1980stable,fernandez2001non} \be s_\bfr \mt \max(\min(s_\bfr, s_{\bfr+\uvx}), \min(s_{\bfr+\uvy},s_{\bfr+\uvx+\uvy})).\ee Apart from a brief mention in \cite{ponselet2013phase}, this rule appears not to have been studied in detail, perhaps because it lacks any symmetry.
+The way it corrects errors is somewhat similar to the $\sfR$ squeezing code introduced below.} until a family of new models in $d=2$ dimensions were constructed by one of the authors \cite{pajouheshgar2025exploring}.
 This work showed that automata which perform majority votes over sufficiently asymmetric collections of sites are robust memories, and used machine learning methods to discover a large number of other candidate examples which were not mathematically proven to be memories, but were suggested to be so from numerics.
 The majority vote automata are in some sense qualitatively similar to Toom's rule, and the rules discovered with machine learning have the drawback of sometimes being hard to interpret, and not being amenable to analytic study.

 \ss{Building non-equilibrium memories by squeezing}

 Let us first recall the central challenge faced when attempting to construct a robust memory.
 Consider a locally-interacting system which stores a single bit of logical information, which it encodes in the sign of the system's magnetization.\footnote{Other than Gacs' automaton and gauge theories, all currently known robust memories are of this form.} Let $s_\pm$ be the state in which all spins are $\pm1$, and assume that $s_\pm$ are invariant under the dynamics (the $s_\pm$ will be referred to as ``logical states'' in what follows).
 Consider taking $s_+$ and creating a minority domain of $-1$ spins of radius $R$ somewhere in the system.
 Let $R\gg 1$ be large, but vanishingly small compared to the system size $L$.
 Due to noise, there is always a finite nucleation rate per unit area for minority domains of this size, and such droplets will inevitably appear in large systems.
 Therefore, for the dynamics to realize a robust memory, it must autonomously detect and correct errors introduced by these domains.